cicithesquirrel/table2chart/README.md

         * As JSON syntax imposes the use of `"` (_double quotes_) for property names and string values, this attribute should be put between `'` (_single quotes_).
     * When the page is fully loaded, call `table2chart.drawGoogleChart(placeholder, table)`.

 Want to know more?
-Have a look to the HTML files inside the `test` folder!
+Have a look to the HTML files inside the `demo` folder!

 # What is missing